Team-BHP > Team-BHP Reviews > Indian Car Loans & Insurance

 If a car is totaled in the first year, will insurance companies give a refund of the remainder similar to the life tax refund?

-greenhorn is offline (3) Thanks
+greenhorn is online now (3) Thanks

 Reply